tnmurphy/extramake/README.md

 * $(lte x,y) returns 1 if x <= y for integers x and y, empty string otherwise.
 * $(gt x,y) returns 1 if x >= y for integers x and y, empty string otherwise.
 * $(gte x,y) returns 1 if x >= y for integers x and y, empty string otherwise.
 * $(mkdir /path/to/dir)  makes all directories up to and including "dir".
-Returns as much of the path as coudl be made or empty if no path could be made e.g. if the root doesn't exist.
+Returns as much of the path as could be made or empty if no path could be made e.g. if the root doesn't exist.

 ## How to use the modules ##